Acid reflux overview

 Frequent acid reflux (greater than twice a week), for which you have to take daily antacids, acid reflux that affects your life or has damaged the lining of the esophagus can indicate gastroesophageal reflux disease (GERD).
 This should be treated to avoid complications so it is important to consult your doctor.

 Order safe treatment for acid reflux View all treatments

 Symptoms will vary between individuals and depending on the frequency and extent of reflux.
 Symptoms can be mild or severe and include:

 - Sour taste in the mouth - This is caused by regurgitation when the stomach acid reaches the mouth.
 The taste can also be bitter and create a burning sensation.
 Long term dental problems such as erosion of the teeth and gum disease can arise with repeated exposure to stomach acid.
-Bad breath is also another symptom.
+Bad breath is also a symptom.

 - Indigestion - This is a feeling of discomfort in the upper middle part of the stomach.
 You may feel bloated, full and nauseous.
 You may vomit or burp.

 - Sore throat - Stomach acid irritates the throat making swallowing problematic, causing a hoarse voice or an uncomfortable sensation that there is a lump in the throat.
 This may cause a dry cough.